Ramanuja125/SGPA-calculator/README.md

-Insstructions to run the file is written below from line 8
+Instructions to run the file is written below from line 8

 The Github live does not support .php files.
 We have used .php files for very simple operations like adding registered people and